-Someone said to me once, “yoga is not about seeking and searching, but about awakening and coming home to that which we already are.”
-I took this in like a breath of fresh air.
+Yoga is not about seeking and searching, but about awakening and coming home to that which we already are.
 The process and practice of getting to know myself as I enter my third decade as a yoga practitioner has been one of befriending the shadow side of myself, celebrating the light side, and knowing the beauty of life lives in the simple everyday moments in between.
 It allows me to show up and serve in ways I never imagined I could.
 It allows me to be as present and clear as possible with my family, and totally transparent and honest when I am not.
 It allows me to see all challenges in relations and interactions as a mirror.

 When I find myself asking “why is this happening to me,” I can now instead reframe as “how is this coming from me, and how can I shift the evolution of this moment?”
 This is why I teach : to emanate this sentiment to my students that a simple shift in perspective, a tiny articulation to a position of the body, or a deeper breath, can bring a sense of clarity and freedom we might not have otherwise known exists.